DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-intro.rst

 **ROUTE** - A SEQUENCE that is made visible to EngineDriver with a readable name so the user can press a button to get the sequence executed.
 This might be best used to set a series of turnouts and signals to create a route through the layout.

 **AUTOMATION** - A SEQUENCE that is made visible to EngineDriver so that a user can hand over a loco and let EX-RAIL drive the train away, following each step listed in the sequence.
+This keword is just a special tag so that is can appear on a "handoff" button in Engine Driver.
+Engine Driver will supply or handoff the Loco ID to EX-RAIL.
+An example would be manually driving a train into a station and pressing the assigned handoff button in Engine driver that runs an AUTOMATION to take it on a journey around the layout.

 .. sidebar:: A note from the Author